Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, filling in, living in the shadows and loving it.

 I want to thank you for doing such a great job.

-You had me cracking up with your opening.
+You have me cracking up with your opening.

-I haven't laughed so hard uh for a long time.
+I haven't laughed so hard for a long time.

-But hey, the reason I wanted to call you is because uh I run a 51c3 here in Amish country, and so all of my IRS mail comes through the Cincinnati office.
+But, hey, the reason I wanted to call you is because I run a 501c3 here in Amish Country, and so all of my IRS mail comes through the Cincinnati office.

-And when I'm hearing these stories of the tricky thing they get uh I can really identify with it.
+And when I'm hearing these stories of the trips, I can really identify with it.

-But we uh we certainly dealt with uh not corruption or partisan uh problems, but we just dealt with the the normal incompetence, and I think what is missing here is we're getting so sidetracked by the corruption and the partisan nature of the IRS.
+But we certainly dealt with not corruption or partisan problems, but we just dealt with the normal incompetence.

-Yeah, which which I think i is uh the point I was trying to make uh in in the last hour, that the the bigger government gets, the more government does, uh the more the more you're depending on the discretion and sophistication and judgment of bureaucrats.
+Yeah, which I think is the point I was trying to make in the last hour: that the bigger government gets, the more government does, the more you're depending on the discretion and sophistication and judgment of bureaucrats.

 And for the most part, bureaucrats are not that good to be put in charge of large areas of your life.

-I mean, that's that's that's basically the experience you had.
+I mean, that's basically the experience you had.

 Well, and you use the word judgment, and that's so important.

-You also mentioned IRS agents, you talk to ten different agents, you get ten different answers.
+You talk to 10 different agents, you get 10 different answers.

 And people might be kind of shocked to find out when you're dealing with the IRS on normal business issues, they don't use email.

-They don't allow email, or at least uh in our experience, which was just a few years ago when we got 51c3, there they didn't do email.
+They don't allow email, or at least in our experience, which was just a few years ago when we got 51c3, they didn't do email.

 They said they didn't have email.

-And can you imagine any any organization or agency or business that doesn't have email today, but they don't want to have a paper trail.
+And can you imagine any organization or agency or business that doesn't have email today, but they don't want to have a paper trail?

 It was obvious like I was shooting from the hip.